This article describes how to configure and implement Quality of Service (QoS) on a Datto Router.

-Quality of service (QoS) allows operators to prioritize application traffic to ensure latency affected data, such as VoIP, and video conferencing is uninterrupted in a congested network.
-You can define priorities to different traffic types handled by your router, and then define their max bandwidth share based on percentage.
+Quality of service (QoS) lets you prioritize application traffic to ensure latency-affected data, such as VoIP and video conferencing, is uninterrupted in a congested network.
+You can set priorities for different traffic types handled by your router, and define their maximum bandwidth share by percentage.

-Using Traffic Shaping, you can use the Bandwidth Speed dropdown to select the router uses the Negotiated Link Speed as advertised by other devices, or you can input Custom downstream and upstream values in Mbps, as shown in Figure 2.
+Click the Bandwidth Speed drop-down menu to set the router to use the Negotiated Link Speed as advertised by other devices or set Custom downstream and upstream values in Mbps.